matthewdelgado/ece3553_lab/README.md

-# Lab 3
+# Lab 5
-1. Unzip "delgado_matthew.zip".
+1. Unzip the corresponding lab .zip file.
-2. Open "delgado_matthew" folder inside of IDE of choice.
+2. Open the unzipped folder inside of your IDE of choice.
+(Make sure to open the folder only including the source code.)
 3. Run and Debug using Google Chrome.